adamfowleruk/mljs/planning.md

   - REST request re-writer to point to Workplace page (mljs-workplace.html.xqy), pass on other requests to REST API
   - Document preview page (may apply XSLT) on /view?uri= - check the appbuilder URL for this
  - Roxy commands for creating entire MLJS powered pages, controllers, and template JavaScript (E.g. ./ml mljs mycontroller/search searchpage leftchart=pie rightchart=map options=mysearchoptions )
- - Widgets: Circular node diagram, support for size and colour to relate information
- - Widgets: 2 way Co-occurence drawn as x by y grid, with size and colour of points relating to values
- - Widgets: Sparql: Other sparql improvements (via sparql builder)
-  - Support OPTIONAL?
-  - Support UNION?
-  - Sparql query builder in mljs core?
-  - IN PROGRESS Support FILTER?
-   - DONE Used this for < > <= >= != for integer, double fields
-   - Regex? (used by suggestions only at the moment)
-   - TODO validate string comparison instead of numeric comparison as reported by Ken Tune in SYTYCD demo
-  - Support REDUCED?
-(Permits duplicates to be eliminated)
-  - Support FROM NAMED (limit results from set of named graphs) - http://www.w3.org/TR/2008/REC-rdf-sparql-query-20080115/#restrictByLabel
-  - NA multiple listeners for this in same context - Multiple modes, one to contribute sparql query to a searchcontext, another to perform sparql query itself (to list entities)
-  - NA Sparql 1.1 required - Allow less than / greater than rather than just equals, depending on property selected
-  - Aggregations of triples for Charts to work alongside facets of documents
  - DONE Other cool things we could do with MarkLogic
   - DONE SYTYCD Combine triple search with content search - limit documents returned from triple store by term (word) query
   - Alerting with triples (+drawbacks - document level, not triple level)